Major Change: Replacing Ball When Original Spot is Not KnownGolf's New Rules

-- The ball will always be placed on a spot rather than being dropped.
+- The ball is always placed on a spot rather than dropped.

-- If the exact original spot is not known, the player will be required to replace the ball on its estimated spot (including on, under or against any attached natural objects that the ball had been at rest on, under or against).
+- If the exact original spot is not known, the player is required to replace the ball on its estimated spot (including on, under or against any attached natural objects that the ball had been at rest on, under or against).

 Reasons for Change: